 Siegfried and Roy Secret Garden and Dolphin Habitat at the Mirage is home to white tigers and bottlenose dolphins in a setting that is set up like a mini zoo.
 Visitors get a close-up look at tigers, lions, and leopards as they playfully wrestle each other and the dolphins swim around in endless play.
 The attraction offers special packages, including Trainer for a Day, Painting with the Dolphins, and Yoga With the Dolphins.

 Vegas weather can get scorching hot, so beat the heat at the Cowabunga Water Park.
 The bigger kids will have a blast on the nearly half dozen fast-paced slides, while the little ones can keep cool on the lazy river or mellower water rides.
-In addition to concessions and a shopping area (should you forget sunscreen,) the park offers cabana rentals by the day.
-The park runs seasonally, so confirm dates before slipping on your swim trunks.
+In addition to concessions and a shopping area, the park offers cabana rentals by the day.
+The water park runs seasonally, so confirm dates before slipping on your swim trunks.

 Visit Red Rock Canyon

-What makes Red Rock the ideal day-trip is the proximity to the strip means you are able to explore the stunning Nevada scenery, but still be back in time for dinner.
+What makes Red Rock the ideal day-trip is the proximity to the strip; you can explore the stunning Nevada scenery, but still be back in time for dinner.
 Admission is $15.00 per car.

 Stand out in front of the Bellagio and watch as the music and the water are perfectly synchronized for your pleasure.
 It might be the best free show in Las Vegas.
 If you want the best view of the grandeur without the crowds, go inside the Bellagio Hotel and get a seat at Olives Restaurant.
 Enjoy the show while indulging on steaks, seafood, and desserts.
 The restaurant has a good kids menu, as well.